-Note that the variables in the list after the ramsey_policy command can also contain multiplier names.
+Note that the variables in the list after the ramsey_policy or stoch_simul command can also contain multiplier names, but in a case-sensitive way (e.g. MULT_1).
 In that case, Dynare will for example display the IRFs of the respective multipliers when irf>0.